How do cashback credit cards work? A guide for businesses

 Get Ramp to simplify cashback for your business

-Ramp is an all-in-one corporate card and spend management platform that offers a lot more than just cashback rewards.
+Ramp is an all-in-one corporate business credit card and spend management platform that offers a lot more than just cashback rewards.
 Ramp is designed to simplify your company’s financial operations, providing easy-to-use cards, spend limits, approval flows, vendor payments, and more, ultimately saving businesses an average of 5% a year.

 Ramp's platform integrates with your existing accounting software, making it easier to track business expenses, categorize spending, and automate reports, reducing administrative workload and the risk of human error.
-And you’ll still earn cashback every time you or one of your employees uses your corporate card to make a purchase.
+And you’ll still earn cashback every time you or one of your employees uses your card to make a purchase.